Important Information regarding Financial Aid Service

 View the instructions on setting-up access (PDF).
 Be specific as to the name(s), relationships, and any limitations of access you wish to give.

 The Common Data Set (Section H) has data on all financial aid including the average loan debt of the most recent graduating class.
+Our federal Cohort Default Rate for 2017 (the latest data) is 2.1% based on 234 borrowers in repayment of which 5 are in default on their loans.

 Can I get summer aid?